 It is expected that conference, workshop and special situation proposals will be submitted to and may be partially funded by other agencies as well as by the NSA.
 The budget may include travel expenses and honoraria for principal speakers, and travel, meals and lodging expenses for participants.
 Registration fees should be set at a level to encourage the participation of students.
 Grant funds cannot be used to pay for coffee breaks or refreshments; we recommend using registration fees to pay for these items.
 The budget for conferences, workshops and special situations must not include any salary reimbursement.
 Therefore, it is inappropriate that any university indirect costs be incurred in this category.

 Conference, Workshop and Special Situation proposals are reviewed by the NSA.
 Proposals must be submitted between September 1 and October 15, 11:59 p.m.
-ET and notification of funding will be made in the spring/summer of the following year.
-The MSP does not authorize pre-award spending; thus PIs of spring conferences need to apply for funding two submission cycles prior to the conference.
-PIs cannot make expenditures on the award until a fully executed document is in place at the institution.
+ET and notification of funding will be made in January of the following year.
+The MSP does not authorize pre-award spending; thus PIs cannot make expenditures on the award until a fully executed document is in place at the institution.
 Please note that all participants whose expenses will be covered by the NSA MSP grant must be either U.S. citizens or permanent residents.